Irvin L. Magri, Jr.'s 10 Steps to Fight Crime

-Irvin Magri, Jr is the founder and President Emeritus of the Police Association of New Orleans(PANO) and the current State President of CRIMEFIGHTERS and a native of New Orleans
+Irvin L. Magri, Jr is the Founder and President Emeritus of the Police Association of New Orleans(PANO) and the current State President of CRIMEFIGHTERS, a Criminologist, and a native of New Orleans

 1) 500 bed Juvenile Detention Facility-while this may be politically unpopular our city is in desperate need of increasing bed space for violent juvenile offenders.
 I would strongly suggest that this 500 bed facility be separated into 1st, 2nd and multiple offender levels.
 Psychological assistance should be made available 24-7 to these juvenile offenders.
 Additionally by incarcerating these violent juvenile offenders they would be taken off the streets of our city where they would not pose a danger to our tourists, citizens, law enforcement and themselves.